ItaloPachecoMustaro/Alura-Pong-Scratch-Project/README-EN.md

 ## 📚Description

-This is a learning project I developed as part of the course "Programming Logic: Get Started in Logic with the Pong Game in Scratch".
+This is a learning project I developed as part of the "Programming Logic: Get Started in Logic with the Pong Game in Scratch" course by Alura.
 During the course, I delved into the fundamental principles of programming, all while creating the classic game Pong on the Scratch platform.
 <br>

 ## 🧑‍💻Authors